japila-books/spark-sql-internals/docs/bucketing/index.md

 Bucketing is used exclusively in [FileSourceScanExec](../physical-operators/FileSourceScanExec.md) physical operator (when requested for the [input RDD](../physical-operators/FileSourceScanExec.md#inputRDD) and to determine the [partitioning](../physical-operators/FileSourceScanExec.md#outputPartitioning) and [ordering](../physical-operators/FileSourceScanExec.md#outputOrdering) of the output).

+## Delta Lake

+Bucketing is not supported by Delta Lake (so it's not really true to say that _"all file-based data sources_ are supported, unfortunatelly).

 ## Create Bucketed Tables

 Bucketed tables can be created using the following higher-level operators: